Here theoretical notes on finance are placed. This is the theoretical base for the development of the finance package.

 where is the price for borrowing one day at day i from now.
 Since prices usually are positive, it means that usually .

-In the special case discrete time compounded forward price for a zero bond is
+In the special case of constant rate discrete time compounded forward price for a zero bond is

 which the standard textbook formula for discounting using the Bond rate convention.

 The rate can be formulated in different ways:

 - discrete time versus continuous time

 - Continuously compounded discrete rate

 Instantaneous rate occurs when the minimum period converges to zero for the bond rate ie: